DanaeMorrison/DanaeMorrison/README.md

 On my profile, you'll find the projects and assignments I've worked on in and out of school.
 These are in Python, Java, HTML, C, CSS, and C.

-Here are 2 websites I've worked on:
+Here are 2 websites I've worked on, making use of Wix, WordPress, SQL, PHP, JavaScript:

 https://www.enactusmta.ca/